 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.

 General exhaust is adequate under normal operating conditions.
-Local exhaust ventilation may be required in specific circumstances.
-If risk of overexposure exists, wear approved respirator.
+If risk of overexposure exists, wear SAA approved respirator.
 Correct fit is essential to obtain adequate protection.
 Provide adequate ventilation in warehouse or closed storage areas.
 Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.